ASKurz/blogdown/content/blog/2025-02-02-matching-missing-data-a-quasi-experiment-and-causal-inference-oh-my/index.md

 In my blog series on causal inference from randomized experiments, were were all about that ATE.
 But here I think it’s better to focus on the ATT, and this is also what Greifer recommend for my real-world use case.

 Importantly, none of these estimands correspond directly to any of the beta coefficients from the `summary()` output in the previous section.
 Rather, we compute our causal estimands with the statistical model as a whole using the g-computation method.
 If you’re not familiar with g-computation, boy do I have the blog series for you.
 Start [here](https://solomonkurz.netlify.app/blog/2023-04-12-boost-your-power-with-baseline-covariates/).
-You’ll want to read the first three posts.
-You can also browse through [Chapter 8](https://marginaleffects.com/chapters/gcomputation.html) of Arel-Bundock ([2025](#ref-arelbundock2025model)), as referenced just above.
+You’ll want to read the first three posts.[^11] You can also browse through [Chapter 8](https://marginaleffects.com/chapters/gcomputation.html) of Arel-Bundock ([2025](#ref-arelbundock2025model)), as referenced just above.

-In code, we do g-computation using the `avg_comparisons()` function from the **marginaleffects** package.
+In code, we can do g-computation using the `avg_comparisons()` function from the **marginaleffects** package.
 Note how we can request cluster-robust standard errors with pair membership as the clustering variable by setting `vcov = ~subclass`.
-By setting `by = "osp"`, we compute both the ATU[^11] and the ATT.[^12]
+By setting `by = "osp"`,[^12] we compute both the ATU[^13] and the ATT.

 ``` r
 avg_comparisons(matched.models,